- Director's Welcome

 A full-time student is expected to earn the degree in one academic year (or over two consecutive semesters); a part-time student can earn the degree in 2 years.
 Generally, the time limit for completing the program is 3 years from the time of matriculation.

-All international students on student entry visas should plan to complete the program as full time students in one academic year, beginning in the fall semester and graduating at the end of the spring semester (exceptions may be permitted with certain visa types; please contact the IBT Program Manager with further questions).
+All international students on student entry visas should plan to complete the program as full time students in one academic year, beginning in the fall semester and graduating at the end of the spring semester (exceptions may be permitted; please contact Graduate Legal Studies at email@example.com with further questions).

-1. All students in the IBT LLM must complete a minimum of twenty-four (24)/ maximum of twenty-eight (28) semester credits in the IBT LLM curriculum.
+1. All students in the IBT LLM must complete a minimum of twenty-four (24)/ maximum of thirty (30) semester credits in the IBT LLM curriculum.
 The twenty-four semester credits of coursework must include:

 a.
 International Business Transactions; and